auth0/docs/articles/cms/wordpress/invalid-state.md

 # Invalid State Errors

 We added state validation to the WordPress plugin in [version 3.6.0](https://github.com/auth0/wp-auth0/releases/tag/3.6.0).
-This security measure helps mitigate CSRF attacks by ensuring that the response belongs to a request initiated by the same user ([more information on state validation here](/protocols/oauth2/oauth-state)).
+This security measure helps mitigate CSRF attacks by ensuring that the response belongs to a request initiated by the same user For more information, see [State Parameter](/protocols/oauth2/oauth-state).

 ## How state validation works